-STEP 1: REFLECTION MARK RANGE CRITERIA Learning title 0 Direct copy of the outcome/behaviour OR similar to the outcome/behaviour OR competency standard title OR title not appropriate 1 Original, descriptive and related to the case/scenario presented (i.e. related to the learning need) Learning need 0 Irrelevant learning need OR learning need not linked to the outcome/behaviour OR not learning need of intern (e.g. learning need of patient or nurse, etc) 1 General description stating the role of the pharmacist in relation to the outcome.
-2 Clear learning need (i.e. what happened that triggered the learning need), but does not state what he/she hopes to achieve 3 Clear learning need (i.e. what happened that triggered the learning need), AND indication of what the intern hopes to achieve after completion of the outcome.
+STEP 1: REFLECTION MARK RANGE CRITERIA Learning title 0 Direct copy of / similar to the competency standard / behavioural statements OR title not appropriate / not related to competency standard.
+1 Original, descriptive and related to the competency standard.
+Learning need 0 Irrelevant learning need OR learning need not linked to the competency standard and associated behavioural statemer OR not learning need of intern (e.g., learning need of patient or nurse, etc.) 1 General description stating the role of the pharmacist in relation to the competency standard.
+2 Clear learning need according to competency standard and associated behavioural statements AND trigger scenario provided (i.e., what happened that triggered the learning need), OR indication of what the intern hopes to achieve after completion of the competency standard.
+3 Clear learning need according to competency standard and associated behavioural statements AND trigger scenario provided (i.e., what happened that triggered the learning need), AND indication of what the intern hopes to achieve after completion of the competency standard.
 Total 4 Assessor Comments: Moderator Comments: